Islam-Youssief/yalanotlob/README.md

 # README

-Rails App YalaNtlob created with gem turbolog with the following configuration:
+This README would normally document whatever steps are necessary to get the application up and running.

+Things you may want to cover:

-* Ruby version 2.4.1, Rails 5.1.4
+* Ruby version

+* System dependencies

-* MongoDB version v3.6.2
+* Configuration

-Notes:

-* Please edit .env and update your FACEBOOK_API, FACEBOOK_SECRET
+* Database creation

+* Database initialization

-* To run the test suite
+* How to run the test suite

-  At Terminal type
-  $ rspec
+* Services (job queues, cache servers, search engines, etc.)

+* Deployment instructions

+* ...